csound-plugins/csound-plugins/src/semsys/doc/semembedtxtfile.md

 ## Description

-`semembedfile` reads the whole file at `path` and embeds it with the end-to-end model (the model tokenizes internally), returning a **2D array `[nchunks, ldim]`**.
-It is the file counterpart of the i-rate [semembed](semembed.md): text longer than the model window is split into `≤`-window token chunks (the same chunker as [semspacebuild](semspacebuild.md)), producing one mean-pooled embedding **row per chunk**.
+`semembedtxtfile` reads the whole file at `path` and embeds it with the end-to-end model (the model tokenizes internally), returning a **2D array `[nchunks, ldim]`**.
+It is the file counterpart of the i-rate [semembedtxt](semembedtxt.md): text longer than the model window is split into `≤`-window token chunks (the same chunker as [semspacebuild](semspacebuild.md)), producing one mean-pooled embedding **row per chunk**.
 A short file yields a single row.